King's Trust: Team programme

 Team is a 12-week personal development programme which gives young people that are NEET (not in education, employment or training) and aged 16–25 the chance to gain new skills, complete a qualification and meet new people through team-building activities, a residential trip, community project and work placement.
 The course is usually run by a local organisation known as the delivery partner.

-205,063 young people have participated in the 12-week Team programme since its launch in 1990.
+The King's Trust reports that more than 205,000 young people have participated in the 12-week Team programme since its launch in 1990.

-The people going on Team are usually unemployed, and if they are receiving Jobseekers' Allowance and other benefits they are still able to receive these whilst on the course.
+The people going on Team are usually unemployed, and if they are receiving Jobseeker's Allowance and other benefits they are still able to receive these whilst on the course.
 People going on the course also get their travel expenses and other costs paid.
 Some people in employment also go on part of a course but their employer has to pay a course fee of £1,250 to the King's Trust.
 The King's Trust employs fundraisers with "proven sales experience" to persuade employers to pay for their employees to go on the King's Trust Team Course.
 In 2006/7 the then Prince's Trust received nearly £687,000 from employer's fees for Team courses.

 As part of the programme participants go on a trip to an outbound activity centre where they focus on communication, teamwork and confidence building.
 Later in the programme they work on their Maths and English skills, and give back to their local community by volunteering, raising awareness and fundraising for causes that matter to them.
 Participants also complete a two-week work experience placement.